bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 SELECT A from __bodolocal__.table1
 ```

-Currently BodoSQL supports catalogs Snowflake, but support other data storage systems will be added in future releases.
+Currently, BodoSQL supports catalogs Snowflake, but support for other data storage systems will be added in future releases.

 ### SnowflakeCatalog

 The Snowflake Catalog offers an interface for users to connect their Snowflake accounts to use with BodoSQL.
 With a Snowflake Catalog, users only have to specify their Snowflake connection once, and can access any tables of interest in their Snowflake account.
-Currently the Snowflake Catalog is defined to
+Currently, the Snowflake Catalog is defined to
 use a single `DATABASE` (e.g. `USE DATABASE`)  at a time, as shown below.

 ```py